HOW TO DEAL WITH EXPERIENCING POVERTY

 When you’re in these confronting situations, the most valuable thing you can do is to open your heart.

 When you see people overflowing from the crowded slums, don’t look away!
-Look at them and realise that they didn’t choose this life, just as you didn’t choose your privilege.
+Realise that they didn’t choose this life, just as you didn’t choose your privilege.

 You’re lucky to be able to walk away from poverty when it best suits you, but for the people that are faced with it on the daily… That’s not an option.
 Don’t turn a blind eye, instead, think of new ways that can help these people with positive solutions.